 Banff National Park: Canada’s First Protected Wilderness

-Travel along the Bow Valley Parkway to discover Mistaya Canyon, where thousands of years of rushing water have sculpted a narrow, twisting path through limestone rock.
+Travel along the Bow Valley Parkway to find Mistaya Canyon, where thousands of years of rushing water have sculpted a narrow, twisting path through limestone rock.
 Standing on the bridge over the canyon, you’ll feel the cool spray rising from the churning waters below as they continue their patient work of carving the landscape.

-From Prairies to Waterfalls
+Prairies and Waterfalls

-Lake Diefenbaker: Prairie Oasis
+Lake Diefenbaker: Prairie green space

 Hidden coves and gentle beaches dot the shoreline like natural treasures.
 As water levels shift, new sandy shores emerge, waiting to be discovered.
 Native grasses and wildflowers dance in the prairie breeze along the shore, creating a haven for birds, deer, and countless prairie creatures.